Fujiwara no Kamatari: Toraijin theory

 In modern times, Japanese historians claim that Kamatari was a Toraijin, having roots in Korea, specifically.
-Historian Yuji Seki (関裕二) posited that Kamatari was in fact Buyeo Pung known as "Houshou (豊璋/ほうしょう)" in Japan, a Korean prince and son of Uija, the last king of Baekje.
+Historian Yuji Seki (関裕二) posited that Kamatari was in fact Buyeo Pung known as "Hōshō (豊璋/ほうしょう)" in Japan, a Korean prince and son of Uija, the last king of Paekche.
 Seki argued that Kamatari's introduction in historical documents was very abrupt and his motivations rather questioning.

-According to Seki, Kamatari's enthusiasm in trying to support Baekje during the Battle of Baekgang by suggesting a full scale rescue mission to save Baekje from falling was an indication of Kamatari's investment in Baekje affairs, possibly hinting at a personal tie to the kingdom itself.
-He stated that the reason behind Kamatari's persistence in reclaiming Baekje was that he was in fact Buyeo Pung, the last heir of the Baekje royal family.
-This is supported by Kamatari and Buyeo Pung being the only two individuals in Japanese history to receive the "Taishokkan (大織冠)" position as well as both participating in the efforts of reviving Baekje after its fall.
+According to Seki, Kamatari's enthusiasm in trying to support Paekche during the Battle of Baekgang by suggesting a full scale rescue mission to save Paekche from falling was an indication of Kamatari's investment in Paekche affairs, possibly hinting at a personal tie to the kingdom itself.
+He stated that the reason behind Kamatari's persistence in reclaiming Paekche was that he was in fact Buyeo Pung, the last heir of the Paekche royal family.
+This is supported by Kamatari and Buyeo Pung being the only two individuals in Japanese history to receive the "Taishokkan (大織冠)" position as well as both participating in the efforts of reviving Paekche after its fall.
 Interestingly, despite being around the same time and having positions in the imperial court, Kamatari and Buyeo Pung's stories do not overlap with one another with Buyeo Pung's story starting after Kamatari's finishes, and vice versa.
 Seki posits that the names are addressing the same individual and that the only difference is Buyeo Pung's original name and his newly naturalized Japanese name.

 Historically, Kamatari also tried very hard to keep good ties with the Korean kingdoms.
 King Uija (Buyeo Pung's father) sent Kamatari a personal gift, a Go board now called "Mokugashitan no Kikyoku (木畵紫檀棊局/もくがしたんのききょく)".
-After Baekje's fall, Kamatari sent Munmu of Silla and Kim Yu-sin each a ship which was considered as a grand gift at the time.
+After Paekche's fall, Kamatari sent Munmu of Silla and Kim Yu-sin each a ship which was considered as a grand gift at the time.

 Other historians point to the Isshi incident, where a passage is found in the Nihon Shoki where Prince Furuhito no Ōe (古人大兄皇子) rushes in to report the death of Soga no Iruka exclaiming: